DevexSolar/RoadWarrior/README.md

 4) Analyze architecture characteristics
 5) Define the most appropriate architecture style
 6) Restructure the components
-7) Prepare an overall component diagram
+7) Prepare an overall logical component diagram
-8) Prepare additional (TODO - type) supporting diagrams
-9) Prepare a deployment diagram
+8) Prepare a physical component diagram
+9) Prepare additional diagrams to focus on key solution components
 10) Document as ADRs the decisions we made throughout the entire process

+We used Miro as a tool for both drawing and collaboration.

 We had 5 days to design the architecture, so we conducted a multiple brainstorming sessions, as well as daily sync-up meetings.